How to Appeal Your Property Tax Assessment in Texas, Maryland, Virginia, and DC

 Documentation That Wins Appeals

-- Condition documentation: Photos and contractor estimates for any significant deferred maintenance, functional issues, or defects that reduce your property's market value relative to comparables
+Condition documentation (supports other evidence): Photos and contractor estimates for any significant deferred maintenance, functional issues, or defects that reduce your property market value relative to comparables.
+A roof that needs replacement in 2 years, outdated electrical or plumbing systems, foundation issues, or flood-zone designation all reduce market value relative to what the assessment may assume.

 At Flat Fee Landlord, we remind our managed landlords annually about their right to protest property tax assessments and provide the rental income and expense data that supports income-approach analysis.
-Get your free rental analysis to see how we support landlords in our markets.
+This documentation is especially valuable because it comes directly from professional property management records — not estimates or projections.
+Get your free rental analysis to see how we support landlords in Northern Virginia and Houston.
+Read our landlord reviews or get a quote today.

 2,000+